 Being a doctor's an important thing.
 No one can dispute that.
 It would

-petition or proceeding must bear in mind this important fact and piece
+divorce petition or proceeding must bear in mind this important fact and piece of advice:

-of advice: prenuptial agreements are vital, and all must keep your ears
+prenuptial agreements are vital, and all must keep your ears down to the

-down to the ground and their eyes peeled to make sure such agreements
+ground and their eyes peeled to make sure such agreements are fair and

 No matter what you're looking at with respect to the medical industry,